devnull-cz/c-prog-lang/modules/function-retval-vs-ABI.md

 **So what happened???**

-Well, I does not really work.
+Well, it does not really work.
 It "works" by accident.
 Let's look at it more closely.
 To establish a common environment, I will be using the Linux lab at Malá Strana which you all have access to, so that you can try and see.